forrestbao/MLClass/6_Neural_Networks/hw5_and_6.md

    \vdots \\
    \end{pmatrix}$?

-   Your answers should be two column real-valued vectors.
+   Your answers should be two column vectors containing real values.

    Hint for second question: See the last equation on the same page with Eq.
 (2).
 But note that the $E$ for that equation is neg log loss, not the assumed loss for Problem 7.